hw5773/understanding-blockchains/application/README.md

 - NodeJS: updateCounter.js
 - Java: UpdateCounter.java

-## Client: readCounter
+## Application: readCounter
 1. Description:
-- This client issues the readCounter transaction
+- The application issues the readCounter transaction

 2. Arguements of the Application
 - first argument: the name of the counter